ArchieK9/skilled-elearning-landing/README.md

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements
+- Experience a responsive hero image that adapts correctly across breakpoints

 ### Screenshot